django/deps/final/0201-simplified-routing-syntax.rst

-Our constraints here are that the existing naming makes sense, but we also need to minimize confusion, especially during the transition period, and to ensure that we don't break backwards compatiblility.
+Our constraints here are that the existing naming makes sense, but we also need to minimize confusion, especially during the transition period, and to ensure that we don't break backwards compatibility.

 We propose to use a different name and to take this opportunity to simplify the import path: